 - in a solid form (as particulate matter suspended in the air).

-- Carbon dioxide (CO2) - not toxic, but may dislocate oxygen and produce death through asphyxiation.
-Additionally, it is a greenhouse gas, emitted by combustion processes, microbial activity, plant respiration, and also naturally volatilizing from oceans and seas.
+Not toxic, but may dislocate oxygen and produce death through asphyxiation.
+Additionally, it is a greenhouse gas, emitted by combustion processes, microbial activity, plant respiration.Read more

-- Particulate matter (PM) of volcanoes and wildfires, also produced by fossil fuels, mining, foundries, etc.
+PM of volcanoes and wildfires, also produced by fossil fuels, mining, foundries, etc. Read more

 Examples of Air Pollutants